frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 opportunity for implementers to provide a contiguous zero-copy abstraction at the receiver side for each stream using the decryption internal copy for data reassembly.
-With this version, QUIC frames are encoded in reverse ordering and would be processed from right to left at the receiver, instead of the usual left to right as in any protocol.
+With this version, QUIC frames are encoded in reverse ordering and would be written and processed from right to left, instead of the usual left to right as in any protocol.
 The stream frame may be followed by any number of control frames up to the packet boundary.
 Other stream frames may be packed within the same packet, although receiver implementations would not be able to process them in contiguous zero-copy.